quicwg/base-drafts/draft-ietf-quic-transport.md

 : The Destination Connection ID field follows the connection ID lengths and is either 0 octets in length or between 4 and 18 octets.
-  {{connection-id-encoding}} describes the use of this field in more detail.
+  {{negotiating-connection-ids}} describes the use of this field in more detail.

 Source Connection ID:

 : The Source Connection ID field follows the Destination Connection ID and is either 0 octets in length or between 4 and 18 octets.
-  {{connection-id-encoding}} describes the use of this field in more detail.
+  {{negotiating-connection-ids}} describes the use of this field in more detail.

 Length: